simplic/simplic-oxs-sdk/README.md

 # Simplic.OxS.SDK

-Contains tools to generate an SDK.\
+Contains tools to generate an SDK as well as the already generated ones.\
 Edit `services.yaml` to include each of your services that you want to create api clients for.\
 Run `generate.sh` to generate the SDK.